Skip to content

 Loading tool...

-What Password Generator Does
+About Password Generator

 Password Generator is a free browser-based tool that creates strong, random passwords tailored to your specific security requirements.
 You can configure the password length, choose which character sets to include (uppercase letters, lowercase letters, numbers, and special symbols), and generate as many unique passwords as you need.
 Every password is produced using the Web Crypto API, which provides cryptographically secure random values rather than the weaker pseudo-random number generators found in standard math libraries.
 Password strength is measured in bits of entropy, which represents the number of possible combinations an attacker would need to try in a brute-force scenario.
 A 12-character password using all four character sets (uppercase, lowercase, digits, and symbols from a 95-character pool) provides approximately 79 bits of entropy.
 Increasing the length to 16 characters raises that to roughly 105 bits.
 For context, current security recommendations generally consider 80 bits or more to be strong for most online accounts.
 The National Institute of Standards and Technology (NIST) updated its password guidelines in Special Publication 800-63B to emphasize length over complexity.
 NIST recommends allowing passwords of at least 8 characters and ideally supporting up to 64 characters or more.
 The guidelines also discourage forced periodic password changes, noting that this practice often leads users to make minimal, predictable modifications.
 Instead, NIST advises checking new passwords against known compromised password lists and encouraging the use of passphrases or randomly generated passwords.
 Password reuse remains one of the most common and dangerous security practices.
 When a single service suffers a data breach, attackers use credential-stuffing tools to try the leaked username and password combinations across thousands of other websites.
 If you reuse the same password for your email, banking, and social media accounts, a breach on any one of those services puts all the others at risk.
 Generating a unique random password for every account eliminates this vulnerability entirely.
 The character set you choose directly affects password strength.
 Using only lowercase letters gives you a pool of 26 characters per position.
 Adding uppercase letters doubles that to 52.
 Including digits raises it to 62, and adding symbols from the standard keyboard set pushes the pool to approximately 95 characters.
 Each additional character type increases the entropy per character, making the password exponentially harder to crack.
 All password generation in this tool happens locally in your browser.
 No passwords are transmitted to any server, stored in any database, or logged in any analytics system.
 The generated output exists only in your browser's memory until you copy it or navigate away.
 This architecture ensures that your passwords remain private from the moment they are created.
 For maximum security, pair this tool with a reputable password manager that can store and auto-fill your unique passwords across all your devices.